WCHS Course Handbook

 - Emphasis on modeling and statistics

-- Real mathematical problem solving using technology
+- Real-world applications using technology

-GROUP 6: THE ARTS
+GROUP 6: THE ARTS 🎨

-VISUAL ARTS (SL or HL)
+Visual Arts (SL or HL)

 IB CORE COMPONENTS